What is this test?

-A sample of venous blood and a 24 hour urine collection may be collected for this test.
+A sample of capillary blood or venous blood may be collected for this test.

 When a blood sample from a vein is needed, a vein in your arm is usually selected.
 A tourniquet (large rubber strap) may be secured above the vein.
 The skin over the vein will be cleaned, and a needle will be inserted.
 You will be asked to hold very still while your blood is collected.
 Blood will be collected into one or more tubes, and the tourniquet will be removed.
 When enough blood has been collected, the healthcare worker will take the needle out.

 The amount of discomfort you feel will depend on many factors, including your sensitivity to pain.
 Communicate how you are feeling with the person doing the test.
 Inform the person doing the test if you feel that you cannot continue with the test.